jljimene7/ROS2-manipulator-viz-tool/README.md

 - [ros2_control](https://control.ros.org/jazzy/doc/getting_started/getting_started.html)
     - Ensure ros2_control-gazebo communication is set up. [ros2_control installation guide](https://control.ros.org/jazzy/doc/gz_ros2_control/doc/index.html)

+### Github Actions
+This repo implements various github actions to ensure a smooth CI/CD process and enable faster prototying.
+The actions implemented are described below:
+- [pylint.yaml](.github/workflows/pylint.yml) workflow: This action is designed to ensure that code is the highest quality.
+It will find all the python files in the repo and then produce a lint.txt as an artifact which can be downloaded from Github.
+- [colcon_build.yaml](.github/workflows/colcon_build.yml) workflow: This action will create a ros2_jazzy dev env, install any dependencies, and then build the workspace.
+This action ensures that the committed code can be build on another machine.
+Currently, the tests are skipped since the codebase is fairly new.
+This will be removed once the codebase develops.

 ## Development Milestones
 1. Implement environment tests to ensure that the development environment is correctly configured.
     - ROS 2 Jazzy: Is it installed and sourced?